Science

 - Grade 10-12

-- Prerequisite: Biology 2
+- Prerequisite: Biology 2 Hon

 AP Biology is an introductory college level biology course and is suggested for students pursuing a career in the sciences or a related field such as healthcare or engineering.
 This course focuses on educational standards set forth by the College Board with specific learning objectives that stem from the four big ideas of evolution, cellular processes, genetics, and biological systems interactions.
-Students develop their understanding of biology through inquiry based investigations.
+Students develop their understanding of biology through inquiry-based investigations.
 This course is an in-depth course of study that includes cell structure and function, bioenergetics, biochemistry, bioinformatics, biotechnology, genetics, evolution, and cell communication.

 AP CHEMISTRY